jkitchin/literature-alerts/md/Papers-that-cite-my-papers.md

 ## Light field–controlled PHz currents in intrinsic metals

 OpenAlex: https://openalex.org/W4411629456
-Open access: False
+Open access: True

 [Beatrix Fehér](https://openalex.org/A5081082443), [V. Hanuš](https://openalex.org/A5036669240), [Weiwei Li](https://openalex.org/A5002673060), [Zsuzsanna Pápa](https://openalex.org/A5058407959), [Judit Budai](https://openalex.org/A5038282785), [Pallabi Paul](https://openalex.org/A5048802347), [Adriana Szeghalmi](https://openalex.org/A5081253257), [Zilong Wang](https://openalex.org/A5100384115), [Matthias F. Kling](https://openalex.org/A5087798025), [Péter Dombi](https://openalex.org/A5067309698), Science Advances.
 11(26)] 2025.https://doi.org/10.1126/sciadv.adv5406.

 Oriented electric currents in metals are routinely driven by applying an external electric potential.
 Although the response of electrons to the external electric fields occurs within attoseconds, conventional electronics do not use this speed potential.
 Ultrashort laser pulses with controlled shapes of electric fields that switch direction at petahertz frequencies open perspectives for driving currents in metals.
-Light field–driven currents were demonstrated in various media including dielectrics, semiconductors, and topological insulators.
+Light field-driven currents were demonstrated in various media including dielectrics, semiconductors, and topological insulators.
 Now, our research question is whether we can drive and control orders of magnitude more charge carriers in metals enabling ultrafast switching with practically low-energy, picojoule-level pulses.
-Here, we demonstrate the interaction of light with nanometer-thick metallic layers, which leads to a generation of light field–controlled electric currents.
+Here, we demonstrate the interaction of light with nanometer-thick metallic layers, which leads to a generation of light field-controlled electric currents.
 We show that the implantation of metallic layers into a dielectric matrix leads to up to 40 times increase of the sensitivity in contrast to a bare dielectric, decreasing the intensity threshold for lightwave electronics.